 - Joint Center for Aerospace Technology Innovation

 - Washington Aerospace & Advance Manufacturing Workforce Pipeline Advisory Committee

 Office of Aerospace

-Our public research institutions and private firms are also leading the world in the advancement of new aerospace technologies, as well, including advanced materials, unmanned aerial vehicles (UAVs), aviation biofuels and space exploration.
+Our public research institutions and private firms lead the world in the advancement of new aerospace technologies, as well, including advanced materials, unmanned aerial systems (UAS), aviation biofuels and space exploration.

 Gov. Inslee's top priority is to encourage innovation and entrepreneurship in a competitive global economy through investments in workforce training, education at the elementary through graduate levels, infrastructure and continued support of key industries such as aerospace.
 This support is articulated in the Washington State Aerospace Strategy.
 Significant progress was made to execute the Strategy in 2013 and specific priority action items have been identified for 2014-15.
 For more details, read the summary report.